msk4862/WhatUp/README.md

-## Blogs developed with React-Django
+## Blogs developed with MERN stack.